fotso0244/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script "6-multiple_permissions" adds x permission to owner, group owner, r permission to other for hello file Script "7-everybody" adds x permission to everybody for hello file Script "8-James_Bond" sets no permission for owner, group owner, and all permission for others for hello file
+Script "6-multiple_permissions" adds x permission to owner, group owner, r permission to other for hello file Script "7-everybody" adds x permission to everybody for hello file Script "8-James_Bond" sets no permission for owner, group owner, and all permission for others for hello file Script "9-John_Doe" sets permission like this -rwxr-x-wx for hello file